canchen-cc/canchen-cc.github.io/_pages/about.md

 # News

-- *2024.10*: &nbsp;🎉🎉 Our paper, "Online Detecting LLM-Generated Text via Sequential Hypothesis Testing by Betting", co-authored with Professor Jun-Kun Wang, is now available on arXiv.
+- *October 2024*: &nbsp;🎉🎉 Our paper, "Online Detecting LLM-Generated Text via Sequential Hypothesis Testing by Betting", co-authored with Professor Jun-Kun Wang, is now available on arXiv.
-- *2024.08*: &nbsp;🎉🎉 Received a Ph.D. offer from the Halıcıoğlu Data Science Institute at the University of California, San Diego!
+- *August 2024*: &nbsp;🎉🎉 Received a Ph.D. offer from the Halıcıoğlu Data Science Institute at the University of California, San Diego!
 I will be advised by Professor Jun-Kun Wang.qingzhu.
-- *2024.07*: &nbsp;🎉🎉 Received a Graduate Student Researcher (GSR) appointment at the Halıcıoğlu Data Science Institute to work with Professor Jun-Kun Wang on a project focused on detecting LLM-generated text.
+- *July 2024*: &nbsp;🎉🎉 Received a Graduate Student Researcher (GSR) appointment at the Halıcıoğlu Data Science Institute to work with Professor Jun-Kun Wang on a project focused on detecting LLM-generated text.
-- - *2023.09*: &nbsp;🎉🎉 Began my M.S. in Data Science at UC San Diego.
+- - *September 2023*: &nbsp;🎉🎉 Began my M.S. in Data Science at UC San Diego.
   -
 # Publications